antronerds/r2-tutorials/docs/Multiple_Datasets.md

-The plotted graphs for �MYCN� clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
-At the bottom of the page it�s possible to adapt dataset coloring, change the order and split datasets in tracks directly.
+The plotted graphs for "MYCN" clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
+At the bottom of the page it"s possible to adapt dataset coloring, change the order and split datasets in tracks directly.